 Adaptations and constraints

 In general there are two major characteristics of bryophytes restricting their distribution and their ability to compete with higher plants.
-The Arctic environment seems to provide many habitats that compensate for these bryophyte shortcomings.
+The arctic environment seems to provide many habitats that compensate for these shortcomings of bryophytes.

 This prevents them from reaching a significant height.
-The Arctic is characterized by a simple vegetation structure, where no trees are present, shrubs are small and other vascular plants such as herbs and grasses usually have a scattered distribution with low cover.
-Thus, competition for light becomes less restricting for small plants with very limited ability to grow high.
+The Arctic is characterized by a simple vegetation structure: There are no trees, shrubs are small, and other vascular plants such as herbs and grasses usually have a scattered distribution with low cover.
+As a result, competition for light is no longer a major limiting factor.

 Bryophytes are more dependent on moisture than higher land plants to complete their life cycle.
 Arctic soils are usually well saturated with moisture.
-The permafrost bellow the shallow active soil layer prevents water from draining away and keeps it available to plants.
-E.g. tundra ecosystems are characterized by large areas of moist to wet soils.
+The permafrost below the shallow active soil layer prevents water from draining away and keeps it available to plants.
+Tundra ecosystems, for example, are characterised by large areas of moist to wet soils.

 Bryophytes are very resilient and have a unique ability to recover from long-lasting extreme environmental conditions (La Farge et al. 2013, Procter et al. 2007).
-Bryophytes show a high degree of phenotypic plasticity as well as a remarkable ability to photosynthesize whenever conditions are favourable.
+Bryophytes show a high degree of phenotypic plasticity as well as a remarkable ability to photosynthesise whenever conditions are favourable.
 Both these traits enable them to survive in cold regions (Turetsky et al. 2012).
-They are known to survive droughts, shutting down all metabolic processes and reviving under favourable conditions with a minimum of destruction (Glime 2007).
+They are known to survive droughts, shutting down all metabolic processes, and reviving under favourable conditions (Glime 2007).

 Bryophytes are considered poikilohydric plants.
 This means their state of hydration is controlled by environmental conditions.
-Water is freely gained and lost over their surface and they tend to quickly reach equilibrium with the water potential in their direct surrounding, changing between being either hydrated and metabolically active or dessicated – air-dried – and metabolically inactive (Proctor et al 2007).
+Water is freely gained and lost over their surface and they tend to quickly reach equilibrium with the water potential in their direct surrounding, changing between being either hydrated and metabolically active or desiccated (air-dried) and metabolically inactive (Proctor et al 2007).
 The process is facilitated by a large surface area to volume ratio, and a low surface resistance due to the limited development of waxy leaf coating called cuticle.
 Vegetative desiccation-tolerance (DT), “the ability to revive from an air-dried state”, is a common trait in bryophytes (Wood 2007) .
-Most Bryophytes seem to be able to survive short periods of moderate dessication, while some can survive extended periods of severe dessication as for example herbarium specimens that were revived after many years (Proctor and Pence 2002).
+Most bryophytes seem to be able to survive short periods of moderate desiccation, while some can survive extended periods of severe desiccation as for example herbarium specimens that were revived after many years (Proctor and Pence 2002).
 So far, DT-species have been shown to exist within at least 6 of 13 bryophyte classes and 15 of 27 moss orders (Wood 2007).
-As a primitive trait, DT in green plants likely allowed freshwater algae to successfully colonize the land (Oliver et al. 2005).
+As a primitive trait, DT in green plants likely allowed freshwater algae to successfully colonise the land (Oliver et al. 2005).
 Many factors like drying rate, length of desiccation, intensity of desiccation and more have an effect on recovery (Oliver et al. 2005).
-Recovery rates are fast, between minutes and a few hours for respiration, photosynthesis and protein synthesis, while other processes take longer to recover (Proctor et al 2007).
+Recovery rates are fast for respiration, photosynthesis and protein synthesis, between minutes and a few hours, while other processes take longer to recover (Proctor et al 2007).

-The bryophytes’ poikilohydric water regulation both limits and enable their nutrient supply since bryophytes absorb not only water, but also mineral nutrients over their entire surface.
+The bryophytes’ poikilohydric water regulation both limits and enables their nutrient supply, since bryophytes absorb not only water, but also mineral nutrients, over their entire surface.
 This is further enhanced within the bryophyte by typically having leaves of only one cell layer in thickness, hence exposing every leaf cell directly and immediately to the nutrient supply (Glime 2007).

 Generally, bryophytes require the same nutrient elements as vascular plants, but in lower concentrations.
 As for vascular plants, the major elements restricting bryophyte growth and productivity are nitrogen and phosphorus, elements that are generally available in low concentrations in the Arctic.
 Bryophytes predominantly receive nutrients dissolved in rainwater during summertime or as accumulated nutrient released during spring snowmelt.
-Sources of nutrient deposition and contamination in the Arctic are: shipping emissions, the long range transport by rain and snow.
+Sources of nutrient deposition and contamination in the Arctic are shipping emissions, and the long-range transport by rain and snow.
 Some uniquely nutrient-rich habitats in the otherwise nutrient-poor arctic environment exist below bird-nesting cliffs.
-Throughout the growing season these areas receive a constant input of nutrient directly as droppings from the birds or dissolved in water draining from the bird cliffs.
+Throughout the growing season, these areas receive a constant input of nutrients directly as droppings from the birds or dissolved in water draining from the bird cliffs.

 Although bryophytes lack tracheids and vessel elements present in vascular plants, many of them possess structures that mimic the vascular tissue of flowering plants.
 Among the acrocarp mosses, a more complex stem can sometimes be found, with cells called hydroids (water-conducting) and stereids (conducting sugar).
 This indicates a certain ability to actively distribute water and carbohydrates.

 Light, water availability and temperature are closely linked in determining the photosynthetic capacity of bryophytes.
-Bryophytes generally grow maximally at less than full sunlight because photooxidative processes limit moss production at maximum sunlight (Tenhunen et al. 1992).
-As such, they are typical shade tolerant plants.
+Bryophytes generally grow maximally at less than full sunlight, because photo-oxidative processes limit moss production at maximum sunlight (Tenhunen et al. 1992).
+As such, they are typical shade-tolerant plants.
 They have low light compensation points (here photosynthetic energy gain equals energy loss through respiration) and light saturation points (level of light above which net photosynthetic gain stops to increase) (Glime 2007).
 Saturation levels around 20% of full sunlight have been found for a wide range of bryophytes, including species of open, brightly lit habitats such as Bryum argenteum, Racomitrium lanuginosum, Grimmia pulvinata and Tortula ruralis (Marschall and Proctor 2004).
-Most of their photosynthesis takes place in rainy or cloudy weather, and during a bright sunny day bryophytes will generally be dry and metabolically inactive.
+Most of their photosynthesis takes place in rainy or cloudy weather.
+During a bright sunny day bryophytes will generally be dry and metabolically inactive.